 Rob Davis comes from a musical family of instrumentalists, vocalists, and music educators.
 He was a student at West Virginia University when Ellie began his long association there in the early 1990's, and was among Ellie's first apprentices at WVU.
 His teachers included Phil Faini, then head of WVU's percussion department, and later Dean of the College of Creative Arts, who was largely responsible for bringing Ellie to the University.
 He later taught private lessons for several years to young percussionists from pre-teen to college age.

 He has performed as a classical percussionist with chamber symphonies and touring wind bands; as a steel drum player and as a marimbist in duos and small touring groups; and regularly as a drum set player in musical theater productions.
-His chief responsibility at Mannette Musical Instruments consists of working with Ellie on the tuning of Professional Series instruments.
+His chief responsibility at Mannette Musical Instruments consists of tuning of Professional Series instruments as well as oversee all Classical Series instruments.
 In addition, he has traveled extensively to attend festivals and perform on-site tunings of whole steel bands and individual drums.
 These travels have taken him to all corners of the United States, as well as Canada, Mexico, and England.

 Chanler Bailey - Builder/Tuner

-Chanler Bailey has been involved with the percussive arts since the early age of 5 when he began private studies.
+Chanler Bailey has been involved with the percussive arts since a very young age.
 Much of his early career was devoted to marching percussion and culminated with 4 years marching in the Star of Indiana Drum & Bugle Corps and West Virginia University drumlines.
 He taught numerous marching programs including 3 years at WVU.
 While studying Percussion Performance at WVU, Chanler became interested in world percussion, focusing on African drumming and Steel Drums.
 He began to learn the art of making steel drums in 1992 with world-renowned steel drum maker Dr. Elliott Mannette.
 He has been working with Ellie since that time learning to build, tune and service the instruments.
 In 2007, Chanler created CB Studios, a private steel drum instruction studio, where he teaches steel bands and performs.
-Chandler is currently building and tuning steel drums with Ellie at Mannette Musical Instruments, teaching at his studio, and travels as a clinician and performer.
+Chanler is currently building and tuning steel drums at Mannette Musical Instruments, teaching at his studio, and travels as a clinician and performer.